alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 ##Taking military goods out of the UK temporarily

-You still need to get an export licence to take military goods out of the country temporarily (eg to demonstrate them to potential buyers at a trade show).
+You still need to get an export licence to take military goods out of the country temporarily (eg to demonstrate them to potential buyers at a trade show or take them to a commemorative military event).

-Use the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for an export licence.
+Use the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for a temporary export licence.

 ##Sharing classified information